tristantudorof/excel_coffee_sales_dashboard/README.md

 <img width="804" height="595" alt="Screenshot 2025-12-03 at 2 19 37 AM" src="https://github.com/user-attachments/assets/e73ffb3d-a0ed-4b6d-9e40-18eba60cc017" />

-I want the top Sales Counrty to come at the top and lowest at the bottom, so I sort ascending with sum of sales.
+I want the top Sales Country to come at the top and the lowest at the bottom, so I sort ascending by the sum of sales.

 <img width="705" height="472" alt="Screenshot 2025-12-03 at 2 22 29 AM" src="https://github.com/user-attachments/assets/89328b1e-be17-464f-b602-865170e0863f" />

-Formatted the bar chart, adding data lables and changing the sum of sales to currency with no decimal points.
+Formatted the bar chart, adding data labels and changing the sum of sales to currency with no decimal points.

 <img width="1228" height="638" alt="Screenshot 2025-12-03 at 2 30 40 AM" src="https://github.com/user-attachments/assets/93ba6d97-76e0-4a6c-9610-3af68f9a32d8" />